lozjackson/ember-auto-save/README.md

 ### AutoSaveComponent

-Use this component to wrap a model and provide an autoSaveProxy object.
+You can use the AutoSaveComponent to wrap a `model` and provide an `autoSaveProxy` object.

 ```
 {{#auto-save model=model as |autoSaveProxy|}}